Shaun the Sheep: The Farmer's Llamas: Plot

 When the Farmer and Bitzer take a cake to a contest at a festival, Shaun tries to steal it but ends up hiding in the Farmer's jacket.
 At the festival, he encounters three llamas named Hector, Raul and Fernando, who are hypnotized by a flutist.
 The flute player stumbles and awakens the llamas, who create chaos in the cake contest.
 Once the llamas are again hypnotized, they are taken to an auction and sold.
 Thanks to Shaun, the Farmer and Bitzer accidentally buy them.

 Back at Mossy Bottom Farm, the Farmer leads the llamas to the sheep meadow.
 Shaun befriends the llamas and he and the flock play a football game against them.
 Timmy finds the flute that came with the llamas and tests it, discovering that he can hypnotize them.
 However, Timmy loses the flute and the llamas destroy it.
-The llamas go on a vandalizing spree, culminating in taking a quad bike and destroying the sheep house just as Bitzer finishes repairing it.
-The flock becomes angry with Shaun for bringing the troublemakers.
+The llamas go on a vandalizing spree, culminating in taking a quad bike and destroying the sheep house just as Bitzer finishes repairing it and Hector betrays Shaun.
+The flock becomes angry with Shaun.
 Meanwhile, the Farmer and Bitzer discover that the llamas have taken over the Farmer's house.
 After a confrontation, the llamas lock the Farmer in a wardrobe.

 Bitzer and Shaun devise a plan to get rid of the llamas, tricking the creatures into the caravan.
 The plan fails and the llamas escape to take revenge on Shaun.
 He climbs on the roof of the Farmer's house where the three corner him.
 However, Timmy and the flock, with Bitzer's help, musically play empty bottles to hypnotize the llamas, who fall back into the caravan.

 Bitzer frees the Farmer from the wardrobe, and the next day the llamas are taken back to the auction, where the Farmer inadvertently buys a rhinoceros.

-In the end credits, the Farmer and Bitzer have just finished rebuilding the sheep barn and the pig sty fence the llamas have broke, the llamas’ buyer gives them to his daughter where she treats them badly, much to their annoyance, and the rhino came to the farm with the Farmer and Bitzer hiding, and the flock playing with the rhino.
+In the end credits, the Farmer and Bitzer have just finished rebuilding the sheep barn and the pigsty fence the llamas have broken, the llamas' buyer gives them to his daughter where she treats them badly, much to their annoyance, and the rhino came to the farm with the Farmer and Bitzer hiding, and the flock playing with the rhino.